Foals (band): 2017–2019: Gervers's departure and Everything Not Saved Will Be Lost

-In autumn 2017, Foals announced on social media that they were going to start recording materials for a new upcoming album.
+In autumn 2017, Foals announced on social media that they were going to start recording material for a new upcoming album.

 On 5 January 2018, they announced that bassist Walter Gervers was departing the band amicably, whilst recording of the fifth album continued.

 On 8 January 2019, the band teased their fifth and sixth studio albums, Everything Not Saved Will Be Lost – Part 1 and Part 2, respectively.
 Part 1 was released on 8 March 2019 and Part 2 was released on 18 October 2019.

-Following Gervers's departure, it was revealed on 19 February 2019 that Jeremy Pritchard, of British band Everything Everything would join as touring bassist for the band's remaining live shows of 2019.
+Following Gervers's departure, it was revealed on 19 February 2019 that Jeremy Pritchard, of British band Everything Everything, would join as touring bassist for the band's remaining live shows of 2019.

 Everything Not Saved Will Be Lost – Part 1 was preceded by the release via streaming services of Exits, On the Luna, Sunday and In Degrees (a day before the record's release).
 The album was the BBC 6 Music Album of the Day on its release date.

-In March 2019, the band embarked on the first shows of their "Everything Not Saved Will Be Lost World Tour" which had dates running throughout 2019 and 2020.
+In March 2019, the band embarked on the first shows of their Everything Not Saved Will Be Lost World Tour, which had dates running throughout 2019 and 2020.

 After playing several festivals across the summer of 2019 (including an unannounced set at Glastonbury and a headline performance at Truck Festival), the band released a second set of singles, "Black Bull", "The Runner" and "Into the Surf" in the lead up to Everything Not Saved Will Be Lost – Part 2.

 Everything Not Saved Will Be Lost – Part 2 was released on 18 October 2019 through Warner and Transgressive Records.
 The album cover was shot by famed National Geographic photographer, Maggie Steber.
 The album became the band's first to reach No. 1 on the UK Album Chart.

 On 7 October 2019, "Rip Up The Road", a documentary detailing the recording sessions of "Everything Not Saved Will Be Lost" and subsequent 2019 world tour, was announced, with a premiere scheduled for 11 and 15 November 2019 at London's Doc’n Roll Film Festival and thereafter exclusively through Amazon Prime respectively.

 On 11 November 2019 "Rip Up The Road" directed by Toby L premiered at the Rio Cinema in Dalston to an audience consisting of the band, friends and family, fans, documentary contributors/crew.
 The documentary was filmed over a 12-month period as the band embarked upon a world tour.
 The film hones in on two career highlight shows at London's Alexandra Palace and provides a candid, entertaining and gripping perspective of life on the road and being in a band.
 It also features their infamous Glastonbury Festival secret set on The Park Stage in 2019.